 In addition to having great flavor and brilliant color, butternut squash is also an excellent source of vitamins A and C, fiber, potassium and antioxidants, as well as many other minerals and nutrients.
 While other squash varieties often have soft, stringy flesh, the butternut has a firm, dense texture that makes it ideal for sautéed dishes like this recipe.

 Fresh rosemary pairs beautifully with butternut squash, and it's the key to this dish.
-Bleu cheese is another important component, and we prefer to use an Italian gorgonzola as it is creamier and not as pungently strong as other varieties, but any bleu cheese will suffice.
+Blue cheese is another important component, and we prefer to use an Italian gorgonzola as it is creamier and not as pungently strong as other varieties, but any blue cheese will suffice.

 Thanks to the butternut's unique shape, all of its seeds are contained in the bottom half of the squash, while the top is solid flesh, making it ideal for dicing.
 And, unlike other squashes, the butternut has a thin skin which can be easily removed using a vegetable peeler.